WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 1. the __size of input__ normally means looking at the _number of items in the input_; for other problems like multiplying integers, we look at the _total number of bits_ used.
 2. the __running time__ is the number of 'steps' (i.e. the number of times something is executed).

+####<a id="algorithmstable">Is a sorting algorithm stable?</a>

+For sorting algorithms, you might hear that one type is 'stable' while others are 'unstable'.

+* A stable sorting algorithm keeps the original order of the input set, which only matters when two elements are equal (say sorting cards by value, but we have two 5's, one of hearts and one of diamond).
+* An unstable sorting algorithm does not keep the original order of the input set, so if you sorted the same cards from above, the order might not be preserved (e.g. 5 of diamonds comes before 5 of hearts)
+* Things end up being a tradeoff, with stable sorting usually being less efficient, but sometimes you need the original order preserved.

 ##<a id="bigo">Big O</a>